NeilaCH/Linux-Server-Configuration/ReadMe.md

 ```sh
 $ ssh root@157.230.166.104
 ```
 - I accepted the warning about host authenticity.
 Then I provided my root password sent to my email address by DigitalOcean.
-(I changed the password after login).
+I changed the password after login.
 #### Step2: Update and upgrade packages
 - To Update and upgrade packages use the following command:
 ```sh
 $ sudo apt update && apt upgrade
 ```
-- you might need to reboot the server by running the following command:
+- You might need to reboot the server with the following command:
 ```sh
 $ sudo reboot
 ```